finger-monkey/LTA_and_joint-defence/README.txt

-# This repository contains the reference source code for the CVPR2022 paper titled 'Person Re-identification Method Based on Color Attack and Joint Defence'.
+# Code for the CVPR 2022 paper "Person Re-identification Method Based on Color Attack and Joint Defence".

 Prerequisites
 ·Python 3.6